 We strive to be inclusive and courageous, speak out against injustice, and show that God’s love is for all people.

-Peace be with you.
-My name is Reverend Beth Bear and as the Chaplain at Scots it is my privilege to be the minister in this community of ‘fide et literis’: faith and learning.
-Our Christian heritage is present through our regular chapel services, Religions and Values Education (RAVE) classes, community service activities, and pastoral care.
+The Christian heritage is deeply woven into the fabric of Scots, present through our regular chapel services, Religions and Values Education (RAVE) classes, community service activities, and pastoral care.
 Our Christian heritage also guides our values and philosophy, shaping our students to value inclusivity and justice.

 Uniting Church schools strive to abide by the following characteristics:

 - Actively engaging with First Peoples

 - Enabling faith development and individual well-being within the UCA heritage of worship, witness and service

 - Celebrating the equality and value of all people